PrefectHQ/prefect/docs/orchestration/agents/ecs.md

 ECS tasks use [task
 roles](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html)
-to provide additional permissions to tasks.
+to provide additional permissions to tasks to make AWS API calls.
 You can configure a default task role for tasks started by the agent using the `--task-role-arn` option:

 ```bash